-The Board is the senior decision-making structure in our organisation.
+The Board is the senior decision-making structure in CQC.
 It is accountable to the public, Parliament and the Secretary of State for Health.

 In providing leadership, the Board determines our mission, vision and values.
-To support this, they make sure that the strategy contains appropriate objectives to meet our aims.
+It sets our strategy and our purpose and makes sure that we have appropriate objectives to meet our aims.

-The Executive Team is made up of the CQC Chief Executive, Deputy Chief Executive and Directors.
+The Executive Team is made up of the:

 Read about the subcommittees that work with the Board and Executive team to support their work.

-The committee engages with our internal and external auditors, the National Audit Office.
+The committee engages with our internal auditor and with our external auditors, the National Audit Office.

-The committee is formed of three Board members and two independent non-executive members who are able to provide information on their area of expertise.
+The committee is formed of three non-executive Board members and two independent members who support the Committee with their expertise.

-The Remuneration Committee (RemCo) supports the Board by approving the remuneration of the Chief Executive and Directors and other senior managers (as defined by Government).
+The Remuneration Committee (RemCo) supports the Board by approving the remuneration of the Chief Executive, Chief Inspectors, Directors and other senior managers (as defined by Government).
 RemCo also oversees the pay and reward arrangements for our staff.